For daily wit & wisdom, sign up for the Almanac newsletter.

 Why not start small with a few marigolds and zinnia seeds—and watch the beneficial bugs come!
 Other options to start with?
 How about calendula, nasturtium, basil, and borage?

-A Companion Planting Tool
+A Useful Companion Planting Tool

-All of this companion planning information is well and good but, honestly, who has the time to research scientifically rigorous companion planting combinations?
+All of this companion planning information is well and good, but honestly, who has the time to research scientifically rigorous companion planting combinations?

-For example, if you select sweet corn, and click on the Companion Plantings button, it shows that beans are a great companion!
+For example, if you select sweet corn and click on the Companion Plantings button, it shows that beans are a great companion!
 Learn more about the Garden Planner.

 Yes, beets and peppers can be planted together.
 While they may not offer the kind of pest deterrent qualities of those listed above, planting beets near peppers can take up space in the ground to deter weed growth.
 In addition to the beets providing shade to inhibit weed growth, the pepper plants will provide some shade to the beets during the hottest times of the growing season.